-Wear Neutral-Coloured Clothes to Put the Focus on Your Face
+DIY Headshots: Wear Neutral-Colored Clothes to Put the Focus on Your Face

 If you look for headshots online, you’ll notice that the best ones bring out the models’ faces.
 If the face is what you immediately pay attention to, then it’s likely that the headshot is a success.

 For this to work in your headshots, you need to wear the right outfit.
 Many people wear suits.
 Others wear something simple, like a dark grey t-shirt.

 Are there any neutral colors that complement the color of your eyes or your skin tone?
 Bring different outfits to your photoshoot to increase your chances of taking the perfect headshot.
 Make sure your clothes don’t have too many patterns and aren’t wrinkled.

 Also, don’t wear sunglasses or too many accessories.
 If you choose to wear makeup, keep it natural.